Automattic/wp-feature-api-agent-demo/README.md

 ## Developer Notes

 - All features are modularly organized in the `features/` directory
+- Each feature file registers with the centralized loader in `plugin.php`
 - The core agent logic is in `agent-core.php`
 - Use sanitization and capability checks in all new features
 - Test thoroughly with the AI Services plugin's configured AI model